Giardia duodenalis: Evolution

 In addition to the evidence cited above for recombination in Giardia, Malik et al. reported that many meiosis specific genes occur in the Giardia genome, and further that homologs of these genes also occur in another unicellular eukaryote, Trichomonas vaginalis.
 Because these two species are descendants of lineages that are highly divergent among eukaryotes, Malik et al. suggested that these meiotic genes were present in a common ancestor of all eukaryotes.
 Thus, on this view, the earliest ancestor of eukaryotes was likely capable of sexual reproduction.
 Furthermore, Dacks and Roger proposed, based on phylogenetic analysis, that facultative sex was present in the common ancestor of all eukaryotes.
 Bernstein et al. also reviewed evidence in support of this view.

-Eight genotype assemblages of G. duodenalis have been recognized to date (A-H).
-Genotyping of G. duodenalis isolated from various hosts has shown that assemblages A and B infect the largest range of host species, and appear to be the main (or possibly only) G. duodenalis assemblages that undeniably infect human subjects.